lluism/Gemini_FRB_LLP/README.md

 RUNNING PYPEIT

-The data saved in /test is split into folders but you should put everything in the same folder (e.g., /test) for pypeit to find it without issues later.

 The script controlling the pypeit run is /pypeit/reduce_gmos.py

 First enter the directory where all the observational data is (e.g., cd api/test), we will run pypeit from there.